malach-it/boruta_auth/guides/provider_integration.md

 end
 ```

-and inject it with main configuration
+and inject it with the main configuration

 ```elixir
 # config/config.exs